skip to content

 • a warrant has been issued by a Magistrate [s 19(2)(a)]; or

-• entry cannot be gained and the authorised officer believes on reasonable grounds that the delay that would ensue as a result of applying for the warrant would significantly increase the risk or harm, or further harm, being caused to the vulnerable adult and the Director of the Unit has approved the force [s 19(2)(b)].
+• entry cannot be gained and the authorised officer believes on reasonable grounds that the time it would take to get a warrant would significantly increase the risk of harm, or further harm, to the vulnerable adult, and the Director of the Unit has approved the use of force [s 19(2)(b)].

 It is an offence to fail to comply, without reasonable excuse, with any direction of an authorised officer in exercising their powers under section 19 as outlined above [see s 19(7)].

-The Adult Safeguarding Unit may also make applications to the Magistrates Court seeking orders to protect vulnerable adults from abuse [s 31].
+The Adult Safeguarding Unit may also apply to the Magistrates Court for orders to protect vulnerable adults from abuse [s 31].
 The orders that may be made include [s 33]:

-• orders which require other persons to do, or not to do, certain things; or
+• orders that require other persons to do, or not do, certain things, or

-• orders requiring a vulnerable person to undergo an assessment or examination.
+• orders that require a vulnerable person to undergo an assessment or examination.

 Applications are governed by Chapter 3 Part 17 of the Uniform Special Statutory Rules 2022 (SA).

-The power to bring an application before the Court is rarely used by the Adult Safeguarding Unit in practice, and is not mentioned in the South Australian Adult Safeguarding Unit Code of Practice (June 2022).
-For more information, contact the Adult Safeguarding Unit on: 1800 372 310 or by sending an email to: adultsafeguardingunit@sa.gov.au, or seek legal advice.
+In practice, the Adult Safeguarding Unit rarely applies to the Magistrates Court for such orders.
+It is not mentioned in the South Australian Adult Safeguarding Unit Code of Practice (June 2023) (PDF 193KB).
+For more information, contact the Adult Safeguarding Unit on 1800 372 310 or at adultsafeguardingunit@sa.gov.au.

 Consent of the vulnerable adult

-The consent of the vulnerable adult will be obtained when investigating a report and where any further action is proposed in respect of a report [s 24(1)].
+The Adult Safeguarding Unit will seek the consent of the vulnerable adult when investigating a report and where any further action is proposed in respect of a report [s 24(1)].
 Action may only be taken without the consent of the vulnerable adult where:

 • it is, in the opinion of the Unit, necessary or appropriate that action of the relevant kind be taken without first obtaining consent of the vulnerable adult.